Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 #### Entangled circlets

 You can apply a linear gradient between two circlets on the phasor plot.
 This gradient starts at one circlet and extends upward to the other.
-The linear band of colors represents the transitional shift between these two distinct clusters, providing a visual representation of the changing fluorescence properties across this region of the phasor plot.
+The linear band of colors represents the transitional fluorescence lifetime shift between these two distinct circlets, providing a visual representation of the changing fluorescence properties across this region of the phasor plot.
 The effect of this color map also extends to the reconstructed image: points will be marked with the same color they have on the color map, establishing a visual link between the phasor plot and the reconstructed image, enhancing the interpretation of the sample's properties.

 ** Instructions placeholder **